Reading & Development: 1-2 hours

 Step 2: Add the required libraries

-1. We will continue using the same solution and project created in the previous HI Service Developer Guides.
+Step 2.1.
+Continue using the same solution and project created in the previous HI Service Developer Guides.
 You can create a new project if desired.

-2. Copy the command below into Package Manager Console and hit enter to install.
+Step 2.2.
+Copy the command below into Package Manager Console and hit enter to install.

 Install-Package Nehta.VendorLibrary.MHR

-3. Add the System.ServiceModel .NET framework library using the Add Reference window if it is not already added.
+Step 2.3.
+Add the System.ServiceModel .NET framework library using the Add Reference window if it is not already added.

 Step 3: Prepare a form for My Health Record

-In these steps, we will create a Patient Appointment button and text input field for the IHI.
-With the click of the Patient Appointment button, we will open the Patient Appointment screen and in the background check the DoesPCEHRExist web service.
 Calling DoesPCEHRExist will use the IHI number from the main screen.
-If the web service returns true, we will enable the My Health Record button to access the patient’s My Health Record Landing Page.
+If the web service returns true, you will enable the My Health Record button to access the patient’s My Health Record Landing Page.

 Add a panel for My Health Record with an IHI input field and button as shown in the screenshot Name the button and text field accordingly.
 In your software the Patient Appointment would likely be opened from a calendar or search and the IHI would be loaded from the patient’s records in your database.